camunda-community-hub/connector-sdk-nodejs/connector-runtime-worker/README.md

 * Wrapping your connector in code
 * Mounting your connector(s) into a Docker image

-## Wrapping your connector in code
+## Option 1: Wrapping your connector in code

 Install the connector runtime to your connector project: